mudasobwa/mudasobwa.github.io/_posts/2018-09-13-banned-from-dev-to.md

 ![How To Pass Any Tech Interview](/img/dev.to/banned_post.png)

 This one.
 During 8 hours of it’s availability it received 32 positive responses.
 It was tweeted several times by strangers.
-And then all of a suggen I have received this email:
+And then all of a sudden I have received this email:

 ![“we received a number of (valid) complaints that the article was clickbait-y and didn't establish a productive launching point for a true conversation”](/img/dev.to/notification.png)